sinnie/learn_web_dev/react.md

     });

 export default CartItems;
 ```

 ## On State Change:
-shouldComponentUpdate( ) - check if component should update
+`shouldComponentUpdate( )` - check if component should update
 * you can compare the current props or state against the next props or state
-* then determine if you want to update the compnent
+* then determine if you want to update the component
-* blocking an update can provide a benifit to performance in cases where you do not want an update to occur
+* blocking an update can provide a benefit to performance in cases where you do not want an update to occur
     * to prevent an update, return false; to continue through the state change lifecycle return true
-componentWillUpdate( )
+`componentWillUpdate( )`
 componentDidUpdate( )
 * called after the component has been rendered to that page.
 It is ok to use `setState()` in this lifecycle hook